Angela Merici: Veneration

 During her life, Merici had often prayed at the tombs of the Brescian martyrs at the Church of St. Afra in Brescia.
 She lived in small rooms attached to a priory of the Canons Regular of the Lateran.
 According to her wishes, after her death, she was interred in the Church of St Afra to be near the martyrs' remains.
 There her body remained until the complete destruction of this church and its surrounding area by Allied bombing during the Second World War, on 2 March 1945, in which the parish priest and many townspeople died.
 The church and corresponding buildings were afterwards rebuilt, and reopened on 10 April 1954.
 The church was consecrated on 27 January 1956, with a new dedication to Saint Angela Merici, while the Parish of St. Afra was transferred to the neighboring Church of St. Eufemia.

 Merici was beatified in Rome on 30 April 1768, by Pope Clement XIII.
 She was later canonized on 24 May 1807 by Pope Pius VII.

 Feast day

 Merici was not included in the 1570 Tridentine calendar of Pope Pius V because she was not canonized until 1807.
 In 1861, her feast day was included in the Roman calendar – not on the day of her death, 27 January, since this date was occupied by the feast day of Saint John Chrysostom, but instead on 31 May.
 In 1955, Pope Pius XII assigned this date to the new feast of the Queenship of Mary, and moved Merici's feast to 1 June.

+However, for the Ursulines of the Roman Union, the Sacred Congregation of Rites on 29 January 1929 has permitted them to celebrate the Saint's feast on her dies natalis, which is 27 January and ranked as Double of the First Class with a common octave.
+The same Congregation also allowed them to celebrate her proper Feast as in the General Roman Calendar, which is 31 May.
+This particular Mass has the introit Gaudeamus and a proper Gradual and Alleluia, but the prayers are taken as usual from the Missal.

 The celebration was ranked as a Double until 1960, when Pope John XXIII gave it the equivalent rank of Third-Class Feast.
 Lastly, in the major 1969 reform of the liturgy, Pope Paul VI moved the celebration, ranked as a Memorial, to the saint's day of death, 27 January.